unagaev/Geospatial-Wrench/README.md

 # Geospatial-Sensey

-Find codes for quick format converting, opening files and other small utilities for routine GIS tasks
+Find here the codes for quick format converting, opening files and other small utilities for routine GIS tasks